India Global Week 2020: This is an India that is reforming, performing and transforming says PM Modi

 India Global Week 2020 Highlights: India to scale up production of vaccine once available', says PM

-World over you have seen the contribution of of India's talent force.
+World-over you have seen the contribution of India's talent force.
 Who can forget the Indian tech industry and tech professionals.
 They have been showing the way for decades.
 India is a powerhouse of talent and is eager to contribute the PM also added.

 Now there are more opportunities for private investments in the space sector.
 This would mean greater access for commercial use of space tech for the benefit of the people, the PM also said.